rowaniskandar/SDE/readme.md

 The R and Julia codes are used in the manuscript titled "Adding noise to Markov cohort models."

-Please email author at rowan_iskandar@brown.edu for any questions.
+Please email author at rowan.iskandar@gmail.com for any questions.

 # References